benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

    * "Transfers": The process of moving funds raised through the Services to the Maintainer's bank account or other financial account.

+   * "User Content": Any content on the Website that is created by the activities of Users, including but not limited to BugPile Account data, User Profile contents, and Bug Report Campaigns.

    * "User Profile": A profile page for a User, which allows them to (optionally) share details about their usage of the Platform with the public, including but not limited to:
      * Bug Report Campaigns that they have donated to.
-     * Bug Report Campaigns that they have created for their own software projects.
+     * Bug Report Campaigns that they are running for their own software projects.
      * Bug Report Campaigns and Maintainers that they wish to endorse.

    * "We", "Us", "Platform", "Services", "Website": All features and functionalities provided by the BugPile website, which enable Users to donate to Bug Report Campaigns, or to create and receive funds from Bug Report Campaigns.